 bring depth to my writing that wouldn’t have been possible otherwise.

-I’m truly convince God has called me to write.
-So why do I have so many days
+I’m truly convinced God has called me to write.
+So why do I have so many

-where I just flat out don’t want to write?
-Days I ask myself what’s the use.
+days where I just flat out don’t want to write?
+Days I ask myself what’s the

 You know what?
 The enemy of my soul tells me those things.
 I’m responsible

 to write.
 God gets it to whoever it’s meant for.

 struggling right now.
 Whether it’s in their personal life or in their writing

 journey.
 Remind us of your faithfulness.
 Remind us that what you have birthed

 in us will accomplish your purpose if we stay true to the calling.
 Your love,

 your mercy and grace are sufficient.
 You reign over our lives in splendor and